henryzhang11/verify-cota/README.md

 # Math Solution Verification Pipeline

 A modular pipeline for loading math problems, generating and verifying solutions with a language model (Vertex AI), and identifying incorrect or logically flawed solution steps.
-Designed to work with the Hendrycks MATH benchmark.
+Designed to work with language-model generated math solutions.

 ---